-Leadership is very important in any organization/institution.
+Leadership styles are very important in any organization/institution.
 Through leadership, goals, vision values and mission of the institution are communicated to achieve the set objectives.
-Draft (2009) comments on leadership that 'Leadership is concerned with communicating the vision and developing a shared culture and set of core values that can lead to the desired future state.
-According to this definition proper communication in an organization should be of a two-way system, upward and downward for a leader and his subordinates and horizontal among subordinates.
+Draft (2009) comments on leadership style that 'Leadership style is concerned with communicating the vision and developing a shared culture and set of core values that can lead to the desired future state.
+According to this definition proper communication in an organization should be of a two way system, upward and downward for a leader and his subordinates and horizontal among subordinates.